 What is your gut telling you?
-We have all run into Internet scams.
-Does this seem to be real or is this “quiz” meant to be simply for fun?
+Does this seem to be real or is this “quiz” meant to be simply for entertainment purposes?

-As technology advances, more psychological tests are finding their way online.
+As mental health awareness continues to gain traction, more online psychological tests will inevitably be created and disseminated.
 Some are well-studied while others are simply clickbait.
 A good rule of thumb is to be naturally skeptical and do your own research to find out if they are trustworthy.
 Most importantly, always consult with a professional about the interpretation of any online psychology test results.